jpbullalayao/limitless-python/README.md

 ## Setup

-You will need the `pip`, and the `requests` library installed on your machine in order to develop locally.
-One way to do this is to install a virtual environment that contains your `requests` package.
-To do this, see the instructions below.
-This assumes that you already have `pip` installed.
+You will need `pip`, and the `requests` library installed on your machine in order to develop locally.
+See the instructions below.
+The instructions assume that you already have `pip` installed.

 ```
-$ pip install --user virtualenv
+$ git clone git@github.com:jpbullalayao/limitless-python.git
-$ cd sendbird-python
+$ cd limitless-python
-$ python -m venv sendbird-python
-$ source env/bin/activate
 $ pip install requests
 ```